 What does thermal conductivity mean?

-In general parlance thermal conductivity is the amount of heat that flows within 1 second through a 1x1x1m cube of a material if there is a temperature gradient of exactly 1 K between two opposite sides.
+In general, the thermal conductivity of the expression is the amount of heat that flows through a 1x1x1m cube of a material within 1 second when there is a temperature gradient of exactly 1 K between two opposite sides.

-This makes Thermal conductivity become a characteristic material property with its own symbol (λ – “lambda”) and its own SI-unit W / mK.
-Its reciprocal value is the specific heat resistance.
+This makes thermal conductivity a characteristic material property with its own symbol (λ – “lambda”) and its own SI unit W / mK.
+Its reciprocal value is the specific thermal resistance.

-The scientific definition of thermal conductivity claims it as the material property that describes the transport of heat within a sample.
-For each sample temperature it is obtained from the product of density, thermal diffusivity and specific heat capacity at that temperature (equation 1) and can be described as the negative quotient of heat flow density and temperature gradient (equation 2).
-The example in (Equation 3) is for illustration.
+The scientific definition of thermal conductivity claims it as the material property that describes heat transport within a sample.
+For any given sample temperature, it is obtained from the product of density, thermal diffusivity and specific heat capacity at that temperature (Equation 1) and can be described as the negative quotient of heat flux density and temperature gradient (Equation 2).
+The example in (equation 3) serves as an illustration.

-λ = thermal conductivity, ρ = density, cp = spez. heat capacity, α = thermal diffusivity
+λ = thermal conductivity, ρ = density, cp = spec. heat capacity, α = thermal diffusivity.

-λ = thermal conductivity, q = average heat flow density, ∆T = temperature gradient
+λ = thermal conductivity, q = mean heat flux density, ∆T = temperature gradient.

-If this definition is used to consider for example a cylindrical sample, the following calculations can be done: If an ideal, homogeneous cylinder with the length l and the constant cross section A is considered which is isolated at its side and can only have a temperature change at its two ends, the temperature gradient over its length is (∆T) / l.
-The density of the heat flow with direction from hot to cold side is λ * (∆T) / l.
-So considering the cross section A, there is a heat flow Q that can be calculated using (equation 3):
+If this definition is used to consider, for example, a cylindrical sample, the following calculations can be made: If an ideal homogeneous cylinder of length l and constant cross-section A is considered, which is insulated at its side and can have only one temperature change at its two ends, the temperature gradient along its length is (∆T) / l.
+The density of the heat flow with the direction from the hot to the cold side is λ * (∆T) / l.

 λ = thermal conductivity, Q = heat flow, ∆T = temperature gradient, A = cross section, l = length